 Day Four: San Diego

 The fourth day takes you south, past a series of golden beaches to the Pacific paradise of San Diego.
 Fairmont Grand Del Mar, set in a 400-acre nature preserve, delivers the ultimate resort experience.
-It’s also home to the city’s first two-star Michelin restaurant, Addison.
+It’s also home to the city’s first three-star Michelin restaurant, Addison.
 Guests can play golf, ride horses or hike the beautiful Los Peñasquitos Canyon Preserve paths such as Shaw Trail, which runs along a meandering stream and is shaded by eucalyptus trees.

 San Diego’s Balboa Park houses the World Beat Center, a nonprofit, multicultural arts organization celebrating the African diaspora and indigenous cultures of the world.
 The WBC stage regularly hosts famous and up-and-coming acts and artists.
 The Healing Peace Garden, with its rare edible and medicinal plants, is an excellent spot to see migrating monarch butterflies.